cotes2020/jekyll-theme-chirpy/_posts/2022-12-31-deriving-lagrangian-newtonian-gravitation.md

 \end{align}
 $$

-This equation has the form of — drum rolls please — the general Poisson's equation relating the Laplacian $\nabla_i \partial^i$ of a function to another function.
+This equation has the form of — drum rolls please — the general Poisson's equation relating the Laplacian $$\nabla_i \partial^i$$ of a function to another function.
 It is, therefore, no coincidence that the field equation for the gravitational potential is called Poisson's equation — it is a special case of the former, general case (this nomenclature is a little tricky, to be fair).

-All we now have to do is figure out which scalar potential $V \left( \phi \right)$ makes Poisson's general equation reduce to Poisson's equation for Newtonian gravitation.
+All we now have to do is figure out which scalar potential $$V \left( \phi \right)$$ makes Poisson's general equation reduce to Poisson's equation for Newtonian gravitation.
 Then, we can find the suitable Lagrangian for the theory by plugging this potential into the modified Klein-Gordon Lagrangian we deduced.

 ### The scalar potential